 I call myself Arthur Hovinc, and I am the writer of this blog.
 My name is not really Arthur Hovinc.
 My name is Matt Lauer.
 I use Arthur Hovinc as my pen name so that my work is easier to find upon searching by name, and not buried under results about a morning talk show host.

-I use my Twitter account without #hashtags, and I have been tweeting in the form of a haiku since 2009.
+I use my Twitter account (mostly) without #hashtags, and I have been tweeting in the form of a haiku since 2009.
 I also have a Twitter account tied to my real name (@heymattlauer), which tends to not be as poetic.

 Along with writing and drawing out of love, I have been paid to be an engineer and an application developer for mobile.
 I have a degree in electrical engineering that I don’t use.
 I minored in art history and I think I use those skills of observation and attention to detail more in my daily life.
 I am a lifelong student of life.